oracle/python-oracledb/doc/src/user_guide/ha.rst

 * Check :attr:`oracledb._Error.isrecoverable` to confirm the error is recoverable.
 If not, do not proceed with TG.
-* Use the connection attribute :attr:`Connection.ltxid` to find the logical transaction id.
+* Use the connection attribute :attr:`Connection.ltxid` to find the logical transaction id from the failed connection.
+The ``ltxid`` attribute must be retrieved before the transaction fails.
 * Call the `DBMS_APP_CONT.GET_LTXID_OUTCOME
   <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-03CEB530-D3A5-40B1-87C8-5BF1BB5D5D54>`__
   PL/SQL procedure with the logical transaction id.
 This returns a boolean value indicating if the last transaction was committed and whether the last call was completed successfully or not.
-* Take any necessary action to re-do uncommitted work.
+* Take any necessary action to redo uncommitted work.

 See the `Transaction Guard Sample
 <https://github.com/oracle/python-oracledb/blob/main/